 If you are coming from Terminal 3: You can sometimes purchase your ticket at the booth or other times they will instruct you to buy it outside next to the bus at the platform.
 Terminal 3 is very straightforward and the buses are located right outside the terminal.

-When you arrive to Playa del Carmen you will need to find a taxi to take you to your hotel in Playa.
+When you arrive in Playa del Carmen you will need to find a taxi to take you to your hotel in Playa.
 The bus station is at 5th Avenue (the main walking street) and Calle Juarez.
-If you don’t have much luggage it’s best to walk a block or so away from the bus station to get a taxi with a better rate.
+If you don’t have much luggage it’s best to walk a block or so away from the bus station to get a taxi at a better rate.
 A taxi from the bus station to a central hotel should be 50-100 MXP depending on how many people you have and your negotiating skills.
 To go further or to Playacar, it will be more like 100-150 MXP.

 - Price: 162 MXP or $10 dollars + Taxi fare to your final destination